About the Programme

 At the end of the programme, students should:

-Field Visit to Geneva and the Hague
+Field Visits to Geneva or the Hague

 During this activity, students will have the opportunity to immerse themselves in the very heart of diplomacy, visit different international organizations and network with other diplomats, personnel of permanent missions accredited to the UN, civil servants of international organizations and civil society representatives.